bjzzhou/STPSR/README.md

 ## Quantitative Results
 Our work in this direction focuses more on perceptual quality, and non-reference image quality evaluation (NIQE) is seen as the main metric after Real-ESRGAN, with lower NIQE values indicating higher perceptual quality.

 Table1.
 NIQE scores on several diverse testing datasets with real-world images.
 The scale factors is x4.
+The best result is highlighted in red.
 <img src="https://github.com/bjzzhou/STPSR/blob/main/Figures/table1.png">

+We compare the performance on six benchmark datasets with our backbone method Real-ESRGAN.
 Table2.
 Average PSNR/SSIM values for scale factors x4 on synthetic datasets.

 <img src="https://github.com/bjzzhou/STPSR/blob/main/Figures/table2.png">